enqueuezero/site/README.md

 [![Donate to this project using Patreon](https://img.shields.io/badge/patreon-donate-green.svg?style=for-the-badge&colorB=green)](https://patreon.com/enqueuezero)

 Appreciate your donation on [Patreon].
 It motivates myself to write more.
-And Thanks for being my AWESOME reader!
+And thanks for being my AWESOME reader!

 Table of Content